Thinkwise/docs/docs/iam_admin/users.md

 ### Period

-By specifying a period it is possible to set a start and end date for a user.
-Access to all application will automatically be denied when the end date is reached.
+By specifying a period, it is possible to set a start and end date for a user.
+Access to all of the application will automatically be denied when the end date is reached.

 ### Additional information

-Here you can provide additional user information, like the company a user belongs to and the company-specific employee id.
+Here you can provide additional user information, such as the company a user belongs to and the company-specific employee ID.

 ## User information

 ### User preferences

-Contains the stored user preferences for the selected user.
+Contains the stored user preferences of the selected user.

 > The *User preferences* tab page in the *Users* screen is only available to Main administrators.